xroll174/Correct-Variability-Pipelines/README.md

 The function first unzip the data if the unzipped data does not exist yet.
 Realignment, normalization and smoothing are performed on the data.
 If the preprocessing has already been done on the subject with another smoothing value, realignment and normalization have already been carried out and the function only performs smoothing on the already normalized data.

 Once the data have been preprocessed once, the zip archives are useless, as well as some of the data that are contained in the unzipped folder.
 We use a function **clean**, which deletes a list of directories and files using other functions **deldir** and **delfile** that delete a directory or file after checking if it exists.

-### bash scripts

-The bash scripts, contained in the bash_script folder, perform partial and complete analysis with Octave command lines calling the Octave functions that have been created.

-Scripts for preprocessing and first-level analysis with specific parameters are named **{analysis step}\_{parameters}\_list.sh** (*preprocessing_5_list.sh* or *fla_5_6_1.sh* for example).
-They take a list of subjects as input : *./bash_scripts/preprocessing_5_list.sh “211922  206828  137128”* will perform preprocessing with a smoothing parameter equal to 5 on subjects 21922, 206828 and 137128.

-These scripts are independent from the computing grid that we have used.
-Other scripts related to these have been made, in order to use the computing grid for parallel computations, to perform the same task: these files have the same names with “_IGRIDA” at the end.
-These are the scripts that we used to perform the preprocessing and first-level analysis.

 ## results